Language Reference

 Formal specification for the CalcMark language.

 This is the complete and authoritative specification for the CalcMark language.
+The sidebar table of contents is generated automatically from headings.

 Overview #

-CalcMark is a calculation language that blends seamlessly with markdown.
+CalcMark is a calculation language that blends seamlessly with Markdown.
 It allows calculations to live naturally within prose documents.

 Design Goals #